Perla Tabares Hantman: Early life and career

-Tabares Hantman was born to Carlos and Gilda Tabares in Havana, Cuba, where she was also raised.
+Hantman was born to Carlos and Gilda Tabares in Havana, Cuba, where she was also raised.
 She attended the University of Havana.
 A polyglot, she learned English, German, French, and Italian, in addition to her native Spanish.
 After Fidel Castro came into power in the island country, she emigrated from Cuba to the United States with her family.
 After spending a few years in Miami, Florida, she later lived in Mexico where she worked for the United States Embassy.
 After returning to the United States, she finished her education at Barry University.

 Her career in public service began after meeting former U.S. Senator Bob Graham, who she lived across from a golf course in Miami Lakes.
 Graham aided her appointment to the Florida Board of Medicine, and the Florida Board of Governors, then known as the Florida Board of Regents; the latter committee overseeing the public State University System of Florida.

 Miami-Dade County school board (1996–2022)

-Tabares Hantman was first elected to the Miami-Dade County Public School (MDCPS) board in November 1996, being re-elected to the board in 1998, 2002, 2006, 2010, 2014, and 2018, for a total of seven terms.
+Hantman was first elected to the Miami-Dade County Public School (MDCPS) board in November 1996, being re-elected to the board in 1998, 2002, 2006, 2010, 2014, and 2018, for a total of seven terms.
 Her 2010 re-election campaign was met with minor controversy as Ralph Arza was noted being at her headquarters.
 Arza had previously resigned from the Florida House, in 2006, for sending out expletive-filled threats to another state representative.
-Tabares Hantman stated Arza had "nothing to do" with her campaign.
+Hantman stated Arza had "nothing to do" with her campaign.
 Her 2014 re-election campaign drew a challenger, Duysevi "Sevi" Miyar.
 The Miami Herald recommended its readers to vote for Tabares Hantman for the Miami-Dade School Board.
 Hantman won the race against Miyar.

 She also served as the board's chair, first elected to position in 1999, becoming the first Hispanic woman to serve in the role.
 She was re-elected several times, serving a total of 14 terms in the position.
 She represented the board's 4th district, which included Miami Lakes and much of Hialeah and Hialeah Gardens.
 A proponent of bilingual education, she was known for running "strict and efficient" meetings as Chair.

-Beginning in the early 2000s, Tabares Hantman sponsored an annual performance celebrating the Independence of Cuba on May 20, held by M.A.
+Beginning in the early 2000s, Hantman sponsored an annual performance celebrating the Independence of Cuba on May 20, held by M.A.
 Milam K–8 Center.
 She was also noted for her influence and support in the development of the Cambridge program at Miami Lakes Educational Center, as well as the magnet reforms at Barbara Goleman Senior High and José Martí MAST, and later the opening of the South Florida Autism Charter School in 2021.